List of Caprica characters: Amanda Graystone

 Amanda Graystone is portrayed by Paula Malcomson.
 She is married to technology tycoon Daniel Graystone, and is the mother of Zoe Graystone, who dies in a bombing.
 Amanda is a formidable force in her own right, with a steely will and a successful career as a surgeon.
 Devastated by a tragic turn of events, she embarks on a quest to discover the truth that lies behind what she knows about her daughter Zoe.

 Given her conversation about Scorpian ambrosia with Sister Clarice, she may be from another Colony, possibly Scorpia.
 Soon after the train bombing, Amanda begins to have flashes of her past when she was a teenager.
 It was during those days she had a brother named Darius, who was with her in a car crash on a dark and stormy night.
 Darius was killed in the crash; Amanda suffered an emotional break-down period and was sent to a mental institution in the city of Delphi.
 During her treatment, Darius appears to her as a spirit in visions; Amanda believes that her brother is trying to tell her something.
 Unable to separate fiction from reality, Amanda's mental condition worsens, leading her to attempt suicide.

 In the Episode "End of Line" Amanda once again attempts suicide by jumping off the Pantheon Bridge after finding that her husband Daniel was involved in the murder of two men.
 Three weeks later, Daniel still grieves of Amanda's suicide.
 Surprisingly, it was revealed at the end of episode "Unvanquished", Amanda survived the jump and that she was hospitalized for the last three weeks and is hiding somewhere in the forest at a resort cabin.
 Daniel implores his wife to see him, but Amanda refuses to talk with him.
 Clarice Willow returns from her trip to Gemenon and walks through the door of the same cabin Amanda is in.
 Clarice then remarks, "It's good to be home."

 In Battlestar Galactica episode "The Farm", Starbuck was being treated for a gunshot wound at the Delphi hospital after running into a Cylon ambush.
 The doctor taking care of her turned out to be a Simon No. 4.
 Cylon.
 He mentions that the Delphi hospital used to be a mental institution when 58 years prior, the same institution Amanda was treated for her illness.
 After Caprica's Fall, the hospital was converted into the Cylon's experimental 'Farm'.

 Daniel Graystone

 Daniel Graystone is portrayed by Eric Stoltz.
 The character is the CEO of Graystone Industries.
 He is the inventor of the Holoband (a device worn about the head which allows the user to enter V-Space) and of the first Colonial Cylon.
-He is one of the primary characters in the series.